lan666as/lan666as/README.md

 👾 [GitHub](https://github.com/lan666as)
 📍 Sleman, Yogyakarta 55584

-Multifaceted information engineering graduate from UGM with a keen interest in software engineering, data science, and information security.
-Contributed to projects across various domains and roles, driven by a commitment to excellence.
+Information engineering graduate from UGM with a keen interest in software engineering, data science, and information security.

 ## 🎓 Education